Tom Bradley (American football coach): Coaching career

 Bradley was named a graduate assistant for the 1979 season immediately following his graduation from Penn State in 1978.
 He became a full-time assistant midway through the 1979 season.
 Over the next 20 years, he coached running backs, wide receivers, defensive backs, linebackers, and special teams.
 In 1999 Bradley was named defensive coordinator at Penn State.

 Bradley was a highly successful recruiter in addition to his role defensively.
 He served as lead recruiter for Nittany Lions such as Shane Conlan, Lavar Arrington, Paul Posluszny, Sean Lee, Brandon Short, and Justin King.
 Bradley has coached many All-American and all Big Ten standouts including Lavar Arrington, Paul Posluszny, Dan Connor, Devon Still, Shane Conlan, and David Macklin.
 Bradley was a part of 31 Bowl Games at Penn State.

 Through the years Bradley remained loyal to Penn State and Paterno, and it was widely rumored that Paterno was preparing him to be his successor.
 Bradley's feelings about coaching at Penn State or another school have been quoted, "there's a lot of loyalty that has been built up over the years.
 There's a family atmosphere between the staff, the players, and the community.
 It's a place that means a lot to my family.
 I don't want to go be a head coach just to say I've been a head coach.
 That's never been part of it.
 If I find something better, I'll go.
 But I haven't found it.
 It's that simple."
+Bradley was named the Associated Press Defensive Coordinator of the Year in 2005. and was named Rivals.Com Defensive Coordinator of the Year in 2008.

-In January 2011, Bradley was reported to have been interviewed as a candidate for the head coaching openings at the University of Pittsburgh, and Temple University, but Bradley ultimately remained on Penn State's staff for 2011.
+In January 2011, Bradley was reported to have been interviewed as a candidate for the head coaching openings at the University of Pittsburgh, and Temple University, but ultimately remained on Penn State's staff for 2011.
 On November 9, 2011, Bradley was named Penn State's interim head coach after the university's board of trustees fired Paterno.
 He coached Penn State for the final four games of the season, including the 2012 TicketCity Bowl.

 On January 7, 2012, Bradley resigned from the Penn State coaching staff after not being named head coach, having spent 37 years at Penn State as a player, graduate assistant and full-time assistant.

 Bradley spent two years as the football color analyst for CBS Sports before being hired by West Virginia University's Dana Holgorsen as senior associate head coach on February 21, 2014.
 Bradley coached the defensive line, specifically.

 On February 23, 2015, Bradley was hired to be the defensive coordinator for the UCLA Bruins.

 On February 8, 2018, Bradley was hired to be the defensive backs coach for the Pittsburgh Steelers.

 On January 14, 2021, the Pittsburgh Steelers announced that they wouldn't renew Bradley's contract.